Heavy Flavour Jet Substructure: Jet shapes with heavy flavours

 The simulations presented in the previous section were obtained keeping the produced $B$ hadrons stable and hence using their four momenta as input to the jet shapes.
 This is of course not realistic, as $B$ hadrons decay inside the detector, giving rise to displaced vertices, which is one of the main features exploited by $b$-tagging algorithms.
 It has already been shown in ref.~\cite{Lee:2019lge} that using the decay products of the $B$ hadron to build up the jet shape can strongly affect the shape of the distribution.
 Since this study was performed for the groomed version of $\dot{e}_2^\alpha$, we decided to repeat it here for a wider class of observables, before and after application of jet grooming.
 Besides $e_2^\alpha$, $\lambda^\alpha$, as a representative we also choose one of the angularities with strong sensitivity to the heavy-flavour mass, namely $\dot{\lambda}^\alpha_0$.
 In figure~\ref{fig:bdecays} we show the distributions for these three observables, measured on ungroomed jets (top) and mMDT jets (bottom).
 The details of the simulation are the same as in the previous section.
 We show the results for three different simulation levels: parton level, i.e.\ after the parton shower, in red, hadron level with stable $B$ hadron in blue, with $B$ decay in green.
 As before, we consider the $\alpha=1$ case.

 All distributions are affected by $B$ decays in a rather significant way.
-The distortion appears to be stronger when grooming is performed.
-However, we note that the observable we deemed pathological in the previous section is actually less sensitive to these effects.
-In any case, while hadronisation corrections appear to be under control, at least for groomed jets (see also section~\ref{sec:MC}), $B$ decays can ruin this picture.
+The distortion appears to be stronger when jet angularities with grooming are considered.
+However, we note that the ECF $e_2^\alpha$, in the vicinity of the dead-cone region, appears to be less sensitive to this effect, both in the ungroomed and groomed case.
+In any case, the general picture that emerge is that, while hadronisation corrections appear to be under control, at least for groomed jets (see also section~\ref{sec:MC}), $B$ decays can ruin this picture.
 Thus, we fully agree with the conclusions of ref.~\cite{Lee:2019lge} and encourage measurements of heavy-flavour jet substructure observables that as an input use the reconstructed momentum of the heavy-flavour hadron rather than the momenta of its decay products.
-This is usually achieved through the experiments by reconstructing the kinematics of a specific decay channel, see e.g.\ \cite{Bainbridge:2020pgi, CMS:2017ygm, ATLAS:2021agf, ALICE:2022tji} for studies on $B$ and $D$ mesons\footnote{ Very recently, the CMS collaboration has developed an innovative technique that allows the (partial) reconstruction of the $B$ kinematics from the four-momenta of its charged decay products~\cite{CMS-PAS-HIN-24-005}.}.
+This is usually achieved through the experiments by reconstructing the kinematics of a specific decay channel, see e.g.\ \cite{Bainbridge:2020pgi, CMS:2017ygm, ATLAS:2021agf, ALICE:2021aqk, ALICE:2022tji} for studies on $B$ and $D$ mesons.
+With this information at hand, the observables discussed in this study can be then measured using the momentum of the reconstructed $B(D)$ hadron.
+However, measurements that exploit the kinematics of a specific decay channel may be limited by statistics.
+This issue can be avoided by considering $b$-($c$-) jets that have been tagged inclusively.
+The situation is here more delicate, from experimental point of view because one does not reconstruct the full kinematics of the decay.
+However, very recently, the CMS collaboration has developed an innovative machine-learning strategy to aggregate particles from the decay vertex into a pseudo $B$ hadron in $b$-tagged jets,~\cite{CMS-PAS-HIN-24-005} and ATLAS is also working on similar studies~\footnote{We thank Leticia Cunqueiro Mendez (CMS) and Federico Sforza (ATLAS) for discussions on this issue.}.
+An assessment of the uncertainty related to this procedure is an important component of the experimental error budget of on-going and future measurements.
+On the theory side, a complete phenomenological study of these observables, which will plan to do in the near future, will have to consider the hadronisation correction that maps our parton-level result to the unfolded objects provided by the experiments.